Early Bird is On! Get 30 percent Off My Menopause Playbook Group Coaching

 Hyperthyroidism, also called overactive thyroid, is when the body makes more thyroid hormone than your body needs.

-Hypothyroidism, also known as underactive thyroid, is when the body does not make enough thyroid hormone and thyroid function is compr
+Hypothyroidism, also known as underactive thyroid, is when the body does not make enough thyroid hormone and thyroid function is compromised.

 Both tend to be more common in women over age 60, or in women who have been pregnant within the last 6 months.
 However, either can happen at any age, and often begins in peri-menopause.